safiyasayd/bimm143/README.md

 # BIMM_143 Portifilio

-This repo is for my UCSD [bimm_143](https://github.com/safiyasayd/bimm143) bioinformatics class at UCSD.
+My class work from W25 [bimm_143](https://github.com/safiyasayd/bimm143) at UC San Diego

--class04 Introduction to R
+- Class04 Introduction to R [Introduction to R](

+- Class05 [Data visualitzion with ggplot](

+- Class06 [Data exploration and visualization in R]

+- Class07 [Why, when and how of writing your own R functions](